Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 - Integrate your product or service with existing AI personal assistant services.

-- Build your own AI personal assistant into your existing product or service.
+- Build your own AI personal assistant for an existing product or service.

-Use Case 1: Use AI Personal Assistants to Automate Workflows and Optimize Business Processes
+Use Case 1: Use AI Personal Assistant Apps to Automate Workflows and Optimize Business Processes

 A 2017 report by McKinsey found that 60% of all occupations are comprised of at least 30% automatable activities.
 And one of the main benefits of AI technology is that it can automate tasks and streamline workflows.
 It doesn’t matter what your business does, there’s at least one process that you can optimize with an AI assistant.